dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ![Dec C v.
 D 1](/images/fitbit03.png "Dec C v.
 D 1")

 Wow!
 I've really gone on a diet in late December!
-My self-discpline is awesome!
+My self-discipline is awesome!

 Oh, wait...
 I see some zeros.
 And I know I wasn't fasting all of those days.
 In fact, I happen to know I just didn't record calories some days and usually those non-record days are above average calorie days, if anything.
 So I can't just impute with December's median or mean - I'd bet 2500 is a fair guess.
 That might be a charitable gift to myself around Christmas given how many calories I bet I actually consumed...